-Most historical visual sources contain at least one or two symbols.
-A symbol is a way of representing an entity or idea in simple visual form.
+Most visual sources from history contain at least one or two symbols.
+A symbol is a way of representing a concept or an idea in simple visual form.
 They are a common feature in art and historical imagery.

 Every society develops and uses its own set of visual symbols.
 In the modern world symbols are most readily found in trademarks – like the McDonald’s ‘M’ or the Nike ‘Swoosh’.
 Other common symbols include religious motifs, logos, icons and traffic signs.

 To become proficient in analysing visual sources, history students should develop an understanding of symbols and how they are used to convey meaning and ideas.
 This page provides an overview of visual symbolism and some common symbols you may encounter.

 The function of historical symbols

 In historical sources, visual symbols are generally used to represent a particular person, group, idea or quality.
 The meaning of these symbols would have been obvious to most people living at the time the source was created (just as many modern symbols will be easily identifiable to you).

 Sometimes the meaning of a historical symbol is obvious to us.
 The crucifix (Christianity), sword (military strength or power) and crown (monarchy or sovereignty) are examples.
 Other historical symbols are more subtle or obscure, or their meaning has been forgotten over time.

 Like other important skills in history, understanding and interpreting symbols takes time and practice.
 Understanding a visual source requires you to identify and interpret any symbols it contains.
 The more sources you examine and interpret, the more symbols you will encounter and the easier this will become.